-Short description Details Solution Restoring Embedded Security causes Credential Manager to fail.
-Credential Manager fails to register any credentials after the ROM is restored to factory settings.
-The HP Credential Manager for ProtectTools fails to access the TPM if the ROM was reset to factory settings after the Credential Manager installation.
-The BIOS Prote TPM TPM embedded security chip can be enabled in the S Computer Setup utility, BIOS Configuration for ectTools, or HP Client Manager.
-To enable the I embedded security chip: 1.
+Short description Details Sol ution Restoring Embedded Security causes Credential Manager to fail.
+Credential Manager fails to register any credentials after the ROM is restored to factory settings. acc HP Credential Manager for ProtectTools fails to ess the TPM if the ROM was reset to factory settings or the Credential Manager installation.
+BIC Pro PTPM embedded security chip can be enabled in the PS Computer Setup utility, BIOS Configuration for tectTools, or HP Client Manager.
+To enable the M embedded security chip: 1.
 Open Computer Setup by turning on or restarting the computer, and then pressing F10 while the F10 = ROM Based Setup message is displayed in the lower-left corner of the screen.
-2. Use the arrow keys to select Security > Setup Password .
+2. Use the arrow keys to select Security &gt; Setup Password .
 Set a password.
-3. Select Em Select Embedded Security Device.
+3. Select Embedded Security Device.
 4. Use the arrow keys to select Embedded Security Device-Disable .
 Use the arrow keys to change it to Embedded Security Device-Enable .
-5. Select Enable > Save changes and exit.
-HP is custe s investigating resolution options for future omer software releases.
-Security Restore Identity When user restores identity, Credential This is currently by design. with virtual token. location of the virtual token at login screen.
-Even though Credential Manager has the virtual token registered, user must reregister the token to restore association.
-When uninstalling Credential Manager without keeping identities, the system (server) part of the token is destroyed, so the token cannot be used anymore for logon, even if the client part of the token is restored through identity restore.
+5 .
+Select Enable > Save changes and exit. is investigating resolution options for future tomer software releases.
+Security Restore Identity When user restores identity, Credential Manager can lose association with the This s is currently by design. process loses association with virtual token. location of the virtual token at login screen.
+Even though Credential Manager has the virtual token registered, user must reregister the token to restore association. ider des loge en uninstalling Credential Manager without keeping ntities, the system (server) part of the token is troyed, so the token cannot be used anymore for on, even if the client part of the token is restored ough identity restore.
 HP is investigating long-term options for resolution.

-Embedded Security for ProtectTools
+Embedded Security for HP ProtectTools